I’d like to learn more about:

 ArtsKC produces alerts and updates for policy items that could affect the arts community.
 This includes funding, tax, workforce, and human rights issues.
 If you are not already, please sign up for our advocacy alerts today.
 You will find below our current and recent alerts.

-Supreme Court Case - Warhol Foundation v.
+Policy Update - Warhol Foundation v.
 Goldsmith

 Policy Update - Thank KCMO Council for Auditorium Funding